The latest from Portrait of a Lady on Fire filmmaker Céline Sciamma is a warm, Miyazaki-like fairytale with a touch of the supernatural

 Whereas Sciamma’s previous features have been tinged with pathos – forbidden love, gender dysmorphia, abusive families – Petite Maman basks in tender charm.
 It’s felt in the way Nelly munches on a crisp with a childish nibble, or dresses up as a hardboiled detective in an acting role-play, or flips a crêpe with wildly mis-aimed gusto.

 Given its My Neighbour Totoro-like reverie of sweet, simple messages, Petite Maman surely has a future on countless lists of the greatest comfort movies.
 But the film's warmth is never saccharine, nor does it take away from the overall themes of love and loss.
 Soft, charming, and generous, Sciamma has once again proven her mastery in telling stories about girlhood.
 This is the cinematic equivalent of a bowl of hot and nourishing soup, served on a cold day.

 Petite Maman was screened as part of the Berlin International Film Festival 2021.
-A UK release date is yet to be announced.Where to watch
+It is released in UK cinemas on 19 November.Where to watch